 Late and/or incomplete applications will not be considered.

-Buckman Fellows will designate a primary faculty sponsor, with whom the Fellows are expected to maintain a regular communication prior to and throughout the study abroad experience.
-This consultation is expected to be a mentoring type of relationship, meant to enhance both the study abroad experience as well as the fellow′s presentation following their return to campus.
-Students are reminded that the faculty sponsor has the option to decline such participation; therefore students should consult with the faculty member and discuss their study abroad interests well in advance of the application deadline.
+Buckman Fellows will designate a "Primary Faculty Sponsor" with whom the Fellows are expected to maintain a regular communication prior to and throughout the study abroad experience.
+This consultation is expected to be a mentoring type of relationship, meant to enhance both the study abroad experience as well as the Fellow′s presentation following their return to campus.

-In the formal letter of interest from the Scholarship Application Form, the student should:
+In the Formal Letter of Interest, the student should: